Affordable Care Act (ACA) Dental Plans

 Out-of-network Liability and Balance Billing

-You must choose a Delta Dental PPO dentist to receive coverage for dental care.
 PPO dentists accept reduced fees (Delta Dental's PPO allowed fee) as payment in full.
-Deductible and Co-payment may apply.
-If Delta Dental's allowed PPO fee is lower than that dentst's usual charge, the dentist cannot "balance bill" you the difference between his or her usual fee and Delta Dental's allowed fee.
+Deductible and co-payment may apply.
+If Delta Dental's allowed PPO fee is lower than that dentist’s usual charge, the dentist cannot "balance bill" you the difference between his or her usual fee and Delta Dental's allowed fee.

 If you visit a dentist that is not a part of the Delta Dental PPO network, you may be liable for all charges incurred for dental services received, except for care for an emergency.